What is Balance Sheet?

-A balance sheet (also called the statement of financial position), can be defined as a statement of a firm's assets, liabilities and net worth.
+A balance sheet (also called the statement of financial position), can be defined as a statement of a firm’s assets, liabilities and net worth.
 It provides a snapshot of a business at a point in time.
 These are prepared at the end of an accounting period like a month, quarter or year end.
-Comparison of balance sheet over years helps to gauge the financial health of a business.
-It is called a balance sheet because assets minus liabilities (net assets) must equal the owner’s equity (they must balance).
-A business will generally need a balance sheet while applying for loans or grants, submitting taxes or seeking potential investors.
+Comparison of balance sheets over years helps to gauge the financial health of a business.
+It got its name as assets minus liabilities (net assets) must equal the owner’s equity (they must balance).
+Every business will generally need a balance sheet while applying for loans or grants, submitting taxes or seeking potential investors.

 Balance sheet is based on the formula: Assets = liabilities + Net worth